Week 04: From Copilot to Agentic CLI Workflows

 Task 1: Class discussion on potential problems

-- what are the crucial steps when cleaning tabular data
+- What are the crucial steps when cleaning tabular data?

 Task 2: Cleaning with Claude Code

-- Use claude code to find problems.
+- Use Claude Code to find problems.

-- create clean versions of data tables in a new folder
+- Create clean versions of data tables in a new folder

 Part 4: Hands-on - Joining tables